ExaggeratedRumors/angular-practice/README.md

 # Angular Practice

-A complete set of exercises in HTML, CSS and simple TypeScript functions.
+A complete set of exercises in HTML, CSS (form and bootstrap) and simple TypeScript functions on Angular environment.